godfreyp/remindersmicroservice/README.md

 **SUCCESSFUL RESPONSE**

-Otherwise, a JSON containing a list of reminders is returned with a status code of 200
+A JSON containing a list of reminders is returned with a status code of 200

 {
   [